Why would you need a California King bed?

 You'll notice that in comparison, standard kings have more of a square shape, while California kings look more rectangular.

-(The easiest way to remember the difference between the king and California king mattress is that California is the longest state, and therefore, the California king is the longest bed.)
+(The easiest way to remember the difference between the king and California king bed is that California is the longest state, and therefore, the California king is the longest bed.)

 The Bottom Line: California King vs. King Mattress